zerneo85/ESP-Controlled-Rocket/README.md

 ## Assembly & Build

 For detailed build instructions, refer to the [Assembly Guide](docs/assembly_guide.md).
-The guide covers component assembly, wiring, and final system integration including the new camera and timelapse wiring.
+The guide covers component assembly, wiring, and final system integration including wiring for the new RGB LED indicators and updated parachute control.

 ---